-The enacted fiscal year 2012 budget provides appropriations and executive authorizations, net of lapses and other reductions and including public health and human services expenditures, totaling \$27,427.9 million of Commonwealth funds against estimated revenues, net of tax refunds and including public health and human services assessments, of \$26,433.4 million.
-The \$994.5 million negative difference between estimated revenues and budgeted appropriations is to be mitigated by a partial draw down of the \$1,072.8 million ending balance from fiscal year 2011.
-General Fund appropriations, from all revenue sources are estimated to decline \$1,159.9 million or 4.1 percent on a year-over-year basis during fiscal year 2012.
-This reduction in state spending is the largest such reduction in the Commonwealth since at least 1970 and the fiscal year 2012 enacted budget resets spending levels to those seen in fiscal year 2009.
-The enacted fiscal year 2012 budget also accommodates the expiration of over \$3 billion in federal fiscal relief that was utilized to balance the fiscal year 2011 budget.
-The fiscal year 2012 ending unappropriated balance is estimated to be \$93.1 million.
+The enacted fiscal year 2013 budget provides appropriations and executive authorizations, net of lapses and other reductions, totaling \$28,285.0 million of Commonwealth funds against estimated revenues, net of tax refunds and including public health and human services assessments, of \$27,918.6 million.
+The \$366.4 million negative difference between estimated revenues and budgeted appropriations is to be mitigated by a partial draw down of the \$659.0 million ending balance from fiscal year 2012.
+General Fund appropriations (prior to any lapses), from all revenue sources are estimated to grow \$470.8 million or 1.7 percent on a year-over-year basis during fiscal year 2013.
+This modest increase follows a net reduction in state spending of over \$1,159.9 million or 4.1 percent on a year-over-year basis during the prior fiscal year.
+The reduction in appropriations during fiscal year 2012 was the largest such reduction in the Commonwealth since at least 1970 and the fiscal year 2012 budget reset spending levels to those last seen in fiscal year 2009.
+The enacted fiscal year 2013 budget resets spending levels to the fiscal year 2010 levels.
+The fiscal year 2013 ending unappropriated balance is estimated to be \$219.4 million following the statutory transfer of 25 percent of the Commonwealth's unappropriated surplus balance to the Budget Stabilization Reserve Fund.